mpsilfve/FinnPos/README.md

 * Fast estimation and application for large morphological label sets exceeding 1000 label types using a cascade model and averaged perceptron training.
-* The possibility of using the tagger to disambiguate the output of a morphological analyzer.
+* Possibility to use the tagger for disambiguating the output of a morphological analyzer.
 * Data driven lemmatization for OOV words.
 * Built-in support for complex morphological labels